The Different Types of Buy-Side Firms–and How to Choose One

 Introduction

 I’m here to help you navigate the vast world of the buy-side; a world where you are acting as the investor (buying assets) and where there are many more choices than you may think possible.
-The firm at which you end up can either lead to fulfillment and a great career, or disappointment and a quick turnover.
+The firm at which you end up can either lead to a great career or a quick turnover.

-In this article, I will walk you through the range of options, and at the end, I’ll provide you with two valuable litmus tests that will help guide you to the right firm.
+In this article, I will present you with a range of options, and provide you with two valuable litmus tests that will guide you to the right firm.
 Transitioning from a demanding role in banking or consulting can be a daunting experience, but hopefully, this will make the change a little smoother.

 But first, a bit on my story.